 Materials You Will Need

-- 1 drop cloth 12 ft x 15 ft at $31 (I used the largest one I could find since I made two bed skirts and found it at Lowes)
+1 drop cloth 12 ft x 15 ft at $31 (I used the largest one I could find since I made two bed skirts and here I linked a similar one)

 After buying the drop cloth and bleach you will need to measure out the length and width of the bed.
 I wasn’t very precise (as you can see in the picture below) with how I measured, I just held it up to the length of the twin box spring.
 From here I stretched out the cloth to the end of the box spring and then doubled the length (folded it back over) since I knew I would be gathering it to give it a pleat.
 It is always better to have extra fabric!
 Also, before I cut it I made sure that it would be long enough in length because I wanted the skirt to pool on the floor.
 You can always vary the length according to your personal preference.
 That’s what I love about a good DIY!